ShyamW/aiohttp-oauth/README.md

 # aiohttp-oauth

 Oauth middleware for your aiohttp app.
-Allows you to require logging in to an oauth app in order to get to your app.
+Provides Login functionality into your app.

 ## installation